Software Engineer - Frontend

 Our project management process could be better.
 This sometimes leads to re-speccing in the middle of development, getting in the way of programming flow.
 We’re working on it!

-Some people you‘d be working with
+Some people you'd work with

 Good stock options.